The Knife

 The Knife were a Swedish electronic music duo from Gothenburg, formed in 1999.
 The group consisted of siblings Karin and Olof Dreijer, who together also run their own record company, Rabid Records.
 They gained a large international following in response to their 2003 album Deep Cuts.

 The duo's first tour took place in 2006, along with the release of their critically acclaimed album Silent Shout.
-They have won a number of Swedish Grammis, but refuse to attend awards ceremonies.
+They have won a number of Swedish Grammis, but refused to attend award ceremonies.
 They have appeared in public wearing Venetian masks.
 As Fever Ray, Karin released their self-titled solo album in 2009, while Olof released several EPs as Oni Ayhun in late 2009 and early 2010.
 The Knife disbanded in November 2014 after releasing their acclaimed 2013 album Shaking the Habitual and completing its attendant tour.

 History

-Formed in Gothenburg in 1999, amidst the deterioration of Karin's former group Honey Is Cool, the group perhaps gained stronger international recognition when José González covered their song "Heartbeats" on his 2003 album, Veneer.
+Formed in Gothenburg in 1999, amidst the deterioration of Karin's former group Honey Is Cool, the group gained stronger international recognition when José González covered their song "Heartbeats" on his 2003 album, Veneer.
 The cover was used by Sony in a commercial for Bravia television sets, and released as a single in 2006.
 The group commented on this in a Dagens Nyheter article, saying that Sony paid a large sum of money to use the song.
 Despite the group's anti-commercial views, they justified the transaction by citing their need for money to establish a record company.

 Having never before performed live, the Knife went on tour in 2006, and after selling out shows worldwide, a DVD of the tour was announced.
 The DVD was released in Sweden on 8 November 2006, and is titled Silent Shout: An Audio Visual Experience.

 On 4 August 2009, the band announced that, in collaboration with Mt.
 Sims and Planningtorock, they would be writing an opera for the Danish performance group Hotel Pro Forma.
 The opera, titled Tomorrow, in a Year, is based on Charles Darwin's On the Origin of Species.
 In January 2010, the band announced that they would release a studio version on 1 March.